OCHA-DAP/hdx-python-scraper/docs/main.md

           - "TotalDosesAdministered"
         output_hxltags:
           - "#capacity+doses+administered+total"

+This filtering for OWID_WRL can be more simply achieved by using a prefilter as in the below example.
+This configurable scraper also outputs a calculated column using process_cols.
+That column is evaluated using population data from `population_lookup` of `BaseScraper` using the key `global`.

+      ourworldindata:
+        source: "Our World in Data"
+        url: "tests/fixtures/ourworldindata_vaccinedoses.csv"
+        format: "csv"
+        use_hxl: True
+        prefilter: "#country+code == 'OWID_WRL'"
+        date_col: "#date"
+        date_type: "date"
+        filter_cols:
+          - "#country+code"
+        input_cols:
+          - "#total+vaccinations"
+        population_key: "global"
+        process_cols:
+          - "#total+vaccinations"
+          - "number_format((#total+vaccinations / 2) / #population)"
+        output_cols:
+          - "TotalDosesAdministered"
+          - "PopulationCoverageAdministeredDoses"
+        output_hxltags:
+          - "#capacity+doses+administered+total"
+          - "#capacity+doses+administered+coverage+pct"

 If columns need to be summed and the latest date chosen overall not per admin unit, then we can specify single_maxdate as shown below: